MomentumDataAnalysis101/April252024Workshop/README.md

 - During the workshop, students are encouraged to focus on the concepts.
 - Due to time constraints, we are unable to teach coding.
 - There will be two workshops, one on **data** and the second focused on **analysis**:
     - For the data workshop preparation, you will need to download data and a set of files.
-Please see the [instructions](./Data/README.md)
+Please see the [instructions](./Data/README.md).
     - For the analysis workshop, you will need to set up a Colab account.
 Please see the section below titled **Instructions for students to prepare for the analysis Workshop**
         - During the class, a Python notebook (code cookbook) will be provided to demonstrate how data can be read, cleaned and processed to answer the problem.
 - The concepts that you learn can be used in analyzing data using any tool of your choice.

 ## Instructions for students to prepare for the analysis Workshop
 * Download the File [Analysis notebook](./test_notebook.ipynb) to you local machine.
 This file contains a set of test code that you will upload to Google Colab and test.
 To download the file, please click on the Download symbol that is seen on the top right corner of the window.
+The Download symbol is highlighted in this [image](./image/download_symbol.png).
 If you hover over the Download symbol, you should see the text "Download raw file".
 * *Important: Sign in to your GMAIL account and upload the notebook to your Online Drive that is part of your GMAIL account.*
   * If you do not have a GMAIL account, please create one for this course.
   * Along with the free email account, you also get access to developer tools such as Google Colab and OneDrive to store data.
 This will make it easier to start running code.